Related Practice Areas

 These errors are easy enough to make, but people often feel so discouraged by the time required to complete the application and the subsequent denial that they never follow through on speaking to Long Island disability lawyers.

-Hiring a social security disability lawyer is generally in your best interest.
-If you are applying for the first time, our experienced attorneys can assist you in gathering the required information and avoiding common mistakes.
-For those who have already received a denial letter, our team of experienced attorneys is prepared to help you prepare for your hearing.
+After a serious injury or illness, hiring a Long Island social security disability lawyer is in your best interest.
+If you are applying for the first time, our experienced social security disability lawyers can assist you in gathering the required information and avoiding common mistakes.
+For those who have already received a denial letter, our team of experienced disability attorneys will help you prepare for your hearing.
 This takes place with a Federal Administrative Law Judge, a fact that many applicants for SSD find intimidating.

 Although you will probably feel nervous about the hearing, we want to reassure you that it takes place in a small and somewhat informal setting.
 Those present will include you and your social security disability attorney, the judge, and a hearing assistant.
 The judge will receive your medical records as evidence.
 You should also expect to give a testimony about the history of your disabling condition and how it prevents you from working.
 The judge may request someone known as a vocational expert to speak regarding whether you have the physical and mental capacity to receive training for a different type of job.